jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 next two most common varieties combined.
 Perhaps Credentials are like popcorn, you cannot steal just one.

-85
-Water might spin in the opposite direction in the Southern Hemisphere, but breaches and incidents seem to go down just as they do elsewhere.
-Unfortunately, our data collection for this section of the world is still very sparse, and we continue to be in need of partners to help us round out our understanding of whats going on with our friends in the South.
-If your organization operates in this region please reach out and join us.
+2022 DBIR Regions

+84

+Latin America and
+the Caribbean (LAC)

 Frequency

+Top patterns

+Threat actors

+Actor motives

+Data
+compromised

+What is
+the same?

 92 incidents, 24 with
 confirmed data
 disclosure
-Top patterns

 System Intrusion
 Denial of Service and
 Social Engineering
 represent 88% of
 incidents
-Threat actors

 External (95%),
 Internal (7%), Multiple
 (1%) (incidents)
-Actor motives

 Financial (92%),
 Convenience (3%),
 Espionage (2%),
 Grudge (2%), Other
 (2%) (incidents)
-Data
-compromised

 System (51%),
 Credentials (40%),
 Internal (21%), Other
 (12%) (incidents)
-What is
-the same?

 Financially motivated
 actors continue to be
-the main threat actorsin this region.
+the main threat actors
-Regions with records
-Regions without records
-Latin America and
-the Caribbean (LAC)
+in this region.

 Summary

 Much like the rest of the world,
 Latin American businesses face attacks targeting the functioning